2017 Code Revision and Interpretation Committee Code Interpretation (Last Updated: May 23, 2019)

 Section General – Building Code, 2702.1.7.1 - (10/12/2017)

-Both of Cogen unit substation and Con Edison service are not classified as “EMERGENCY POWER EQUIPMENT”.
+- Would Cogen unit substation or Con Edison service be classified as "EMERGENCY POWER EQUIPMENT"?

 Section General – Building Code, Chapter 27 - (10/12/2017)